stom66/blender-asset-exporter/README.md

 --

 * Place your objects in a collection
 * Name the collection, using the prefix specified in the Asset Exporter panel.
-Examples:
+For example, with the Collection Prefix set to the default value of "_export.":
     * `_export.robotArm`
     * `_export.rock.small`
     * `_export.rock.large`